Get in Touch

 Requirements

-• Red Hat Certified System Administrator (RHCSA) certification or equivalent knowledge for government
+• Red Hat Certified System Administrator (RHCSA) certification or equivalent knowledge for government systems

 • Fundamental understanding of Kubernetes concepts

-• Practical experience in Linux system administration
+• Experience in Linux system administration

 Audience